 CIM Programs-Resume Tip Sheet

-As a graduate of the Culinary Institute of Michigan, you can create a CHRONOLOGICAL resume if you have relevant work experience through a required internship or other types of culinary experience.
-(See the article Easy Steps for a Chronological Resume)
+As a graduate of the Culinary Institute of Michigan, you should create a career-specific resume which highlights your relevant work experience through a required internship and other types of culinary experience.
+(Click CIM Programs Resume Template and use the instructions below to create your resume.)

 A. Heading